Order-by-disorder from Schwinger bosons in a frustrated honeycomb ferromagnet: Model and methods

-where $r$ and $s$ are complex numbers to be determined self-consistently.
-Defined this way, this SBMFT formulation is more general than the usual one since it does not anticipate any specific forms for the operators, and all possible spin combinations can be active in the theory.
+Our gSBMFT formulation is more general than the SBMFT since it does not anticipate any specific forms for the operators, and all possible spin combinations can be active in the theory.
+Note that enlarging the number of mean-field parameters beyond the SBMFT does not mean that we are introducing free parameters in an uncontrolled way.
+The gSBMFT introduced here is based on a well justified mean-field decoupling allowing to access broken symmetry solutions not included in the SBMFT.
 In particular, one could deal with singlet or triplet pairing/hopping independently, and consider any kind of spin couplings on a given bond.
+Note that while being equivalent with \cite{ralko_chiral_2024}, the present formalism is more compact in notation.
+Also, it can be useful to make contact with the physical hopping and pairing operators defined as with $\alpha = 0$ belonging to the singlet and $\alpha = 1,2,3$ triplet channels.
 This includes recent works where more than two operators (singlet pairing and spinon hopping) were considered, necessary when dealing with {\it e.g.} Dzyaloshinskii-Moriya \cite{manuel_heisenberg_1996,messio_schwinger-boson_2010,messio_chiral_2017,mondal_schwinger_2017} of anisotropic interactions like in Kitaev systems \cite{kos_quantum_2017,ralko_chiral_2024,sasamoto2025schwingerbosontheorys1}.
+More details on the theory are provided in the appendices.